-The Joint Commission on Accreditation of Healthcare Organizations requires that all employees and volunteers, who work around patients, be cognizant of how to deal with the different age groups.
-This is what the Joint Commission refers to as "age-specific competency".
+It is important that all employees and volunteers, who work around patients, be cognizant of how to deal with the different age groups.
 Volunteers are a very important part of the team and it is essential that everyone be informed of all required information with regard to safe and appropriate patient care.

-care.
-T Age Different Criteria Care Considerations Neonate Risk for aspiration Position infant carefully Birth-6 weeks Overstimulates easily Keep bulb syringe readily available Development of the ability to rely Diminish or minimize stressors: lights on others and noise Recognizes bright objects, black Proper education of parents and white Keep parents in line of vision Neonate is developing a sense of Encourage parents to stay with trust vs mistrust neonate Encourage bonding with parents Infant High metabolic rate: gains Provide consistent meal times and 6 weeks-1 year weight/height rapidly snacks Progresses to recognizing Keep parents in infant's line of vision familiar objects and persons Involve parents in care of infant Communicate by crying and Comfort infant when distressed making simple sounds Significant persons are the parents or Trust vs mistrust Primary caregivers Fear of strangers Limit number of strangers present Child Attention span is short Focus on one thing at a time 1 year-17 years Comprehends, starts to view May perceive hospital treatments as things from different punishment perspective Encourage questions Increased ability to use abstract Encourage rest times reasoning and logic Explain procedure in simple terms and Can understand simple directions allow time for questions Needs 10-12 hours of sleep, may experience fatigue Developing a sense of independence, moods and emotions change quickly Adult Gradual increase in susceptibility Encourage flu and pneumonia vaccines 18 years-65 years to infections Assess for physical and emotional Increased response to stress Stress May be dual caregivers Assess for potential stresses, provide Significant stressors may be Resources and support present-relationship, career, Provide support to patient if feelings 0 1 1 1 caregiver roles and financial of frustration or disappointment Geriatric Prolonged response to stress Monitor for increased anxiety or 65 years and Slower in learning and depression beyond understanding of new information Use clear, low-pitched speaking Mood swings Provide resources, include family and Increased concern for health caregiver in teaching Adapting to changes in social roles Explore patient's support system and and supportive relationships involve them in care management
+Age Different Criteria Care Considerations Neonate Risk for aspiration Position infant carefully Keep bulb Birth-6 weeks Overstimulates easily syringe readily available Development of the ability to rely Diminish or minimize stressors: lights on others and noise Recognizes bright objects, black Proper education of parents and white Keep parents in line of vision Neonate is developing a sense of Encourage parents to stay with trust vs mistrust neonate Encourage bonding with parents Infant High metabolic rate: gains Provide consistent meal times and 6 weeks-1 year weight/height rapidly snacks Progresses to recognizing Keep parents in infant's line of vision familiar objects and persons Involve parents in care of infant Communicate by crying and Comfort infant when distressed making simple sounds Significant persons are the parents or Trust vs mistrust Primary caregivers Fear of strangers Limit number of strangers present Child Attention span is short Focus on one thing at a time 1 year-17 years Comprehends, starts to view May perceive hospital treatments as things from different punishment perspective Encourage questions Increased ability to use abstract Encourage rest times reasoning and logic Explain procedure in simple terms and Can understand simple directions allow time for questions Needs 10-12 hours of sleep, may experience fatigue Developing a sense of independence, moods and emotions change quickly Adult Gradual increase in susceptibility Encourage flu and pneumonia vaccines 18 years-65 years to infections Assess for physical and emotional Increased response to stress Stress May be dual caregivers Assess for potential stresses, provide Significant stressors may be Resources and support present-relationship, career, Provide support to patient if feelings caregiver roles and financial of frustration or disappointment Geriatric Prolonged response to stress Monitor for increased anxiety or 65 years and beyond Slower in learning and depression • understanding of new information Use clear, low-pitched speaking Mood swings Provide resources, include family and Increased concern for health caregiver in teaching Adapting to changes in social roles Explore patient's support system and and supportive relationships involve them in care management